techgrounds/techgrounds-JarBanf/02_Networking/05_ip-adressing_doc.md

 <ins>Static IP addresses</ins>
 In contrast to dynamic IP addresses, static addresses remain consistent.
 Once the network assigns an IP address, it remains the same.
 Most individuals and businesses do not need a static IP address, but for businesses that plan to host their own server, it is crucial to have one.
 This is because a static IP address ensures that websites and email addresses tied to it will have a consistent IP address.
 Vital if you want other devices to be able to find them consistently on the web.

+**NAT**
+NAT stands for network address translation.
+The idea of NAT is to allow multiple devices to access the Internet through a single public address.
+To achieve this, the translation of a private IP address to a public IP address is required.
+NAT is a process in which one or more local IP address is translated into one or more Global IP address and vice versa in order to provide Internet access to the local hosts.
+Also, it does the translation of port numbers.
+It masks the port number of the host with another port number, in the packet that will be routed to the destination.
+It then makes the corresponding entries of IP address and port number in the NAT table.
+NAT generally operates on a router or firewall.

 ## Key-terms